 So, Should You HydroMassage Before Or After Your Workout?

-The best answer is—both.
+The best answer is-both.
 Do what sounds useful to you.
+Some may want to massage muscles they just worked out while others might prefer a HydroMassage session before a workout.
 If you come into the gym and are a little ‘ho-hum’ about getting started, try motivating yourself with a light (remember, light water massage is key!)
 HydroMassage.
 The pre-workout massage can help to boost your confidence and will make you feel fantastic enough to face your workout head-on.

+The benefits of using the HydroMassage chair are plenty, whether you used it to get ready for a workout or massage muscles your just exercised.
 Interested in trying out HydroMassage for yourself?
-Come on in and visit a HydroMassage lounge at a Chuze Fitness near you.
+Come on in and visit a HydroMassage lounge at a Chuze Fitness location near you.
 Find a nearby location in the list below.